 The best line of defense (and prevention) is a balanced raw meat diet that should help eliminate struvite crystals and prevent them from recurring.
 This will encourage a more natural pH in the urine.
 The naturally occurring water content of raw meat (usually containing 75 to 80 percent moisture) creates a more diluted urine that's not conducive to the formation of struvites.

-Here are some additional easy tips to help prevent struvite crystals from recurring:
+Additional steps to help prevent struvite crystals from recurring include:

 - Feed your feline small meals frequently which will help reduce fluctuation in urine pH.

 - Provide fresh water places in multiple water dishes in different places.
 Try a fountain to pique your cat's interest.
 You can also offer chicken broth instead of water to encourage your cat to drink more.

 - Provide a sufficient number of litter boxes placed in quiet areas.

 - Decrease stress by reducing major changes in routine.